 - Call Center Nurse

 Call center nurses are similar to their telephone triage counterparts.
 However, a call center role doesn’t call for extensive nursing experience.
 A remote call center nurse will be responsible for calling the relevant parties directly but can’t conduct patient care directly.
-While this role is primarily an administrative position, healthcare and medical companies often consider candidates with a medical background when hiring.
+While this role is primarily administrative, healthcare and medical companies often consider candidates with a medical background when hiring.

 - Freelance Nurse Writer